junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 Cholera should be reported to the health authorities.
 Seek medical help.

 A ‘cholera bed’ like this can be made for persons with very severe diarrhea.
 Watch how much liquid the person is losing and be sure he drinks larger amounts of Rehydration Drink.
-Give him the Drink almost continuously, and have him drink as much as he can. sleeve made of plastic sheet
+Give him the Drink almost continuously, and have him drink as much as he can.

 # [159](#page-159)